 In the early 20th century, this area was already known for its incredible fishing opportunities.
 Visitors were struck by the carpets of ground lichen and the exceptional Arctic vegetation at this latitude.
 They thus named it the Grands-Jardins-the Great Gardens.
 Today, Parc national des Grands-Jardins is still visited by anglers and also by hikers, campers, and vacationers.
 It has the privilege of forming one of the core zones of the Charlevoix Biosphere Reserve, a status granted to the region by UNESCO.

 Trail leading to a 730 m high summit.
-Magnificent viewpoints on the valley and on the face of mont du Gros Bras.
-A dazzling spectacle right from the first kilometer.
+Magnificent viewpoints on the valley and on the face of Mont Gros Bras.
+A dazzling show from the very first kilometre of hiking.

 It is always important to get information from the trail manager before going hiking.